idebbarh/vim-be-good-for-browser/README.md

 ## How to use

-To start using Vimbegood, simply visit the website and choose a game to play.
+To start using Vimbegood, simply visit this [website](vim-be-good.netlify.app) and choose a game to play.
 Each game has its own set of instructions, so be sure to read them carefully before starting.

 ## Credits